prashantuu/FileFlow/README.md

 Watcher → Processor → Uploader → Messenger -> Archiver

-Watcher: detects new files in a specified folder
+- Watcher : detects new files in a specified folder
-Processor: ensures file is stable and valid
+- Processor : ensures file is stable and valid
-Uploader: sends file to cloud and gets URL(Cloudinary API)
+- Uploader : sends file to cloud and gets URL(Cloudinary API)
-Messenger: sends the file via WhatsApp(Twilio API)
+- Messenger : sends the file via WhatsApp(Twilio API)
-Archiver: Archives the files Processed
+- Archiver : Archives the files Processed

 ## 🛠️ Tech Stack